richard-gibson/kft-pres/slides/slides/index.md

 ```
 Note: 1.
 Failed: Attribute name case sensitive "SqsLogicalQueueName" != "sqsLogicalQueueName"
 ----
-## Quiz
+## CloudFormation Quiz
 #### Resource 4
 ![large-yml](./lambda-yml.png)
 ---

 ![KloudFormation](kloud-formation-logo-color.png)
 - Coverage of over 400 AWS resouces
-- DSL for building Cloudformation templates
+- DSL for building CloudFormation templates
 - Modules to compose common resources
 - <a href="https://kloudformation.hexlabs.io" target="_blank">https://kloudformation.hexlabs.io</a>

 Note: 1.
-Cloudformation with a 'K'
+CloudFormation with a 'K'
 2. Talk about how this number of resources where obtained
 3. Really this is Chris Barbours baby but he was off having another one.
 4. Great for Name text, not great for talking about,